Currys x AMV BBDO

 The Story

 When Currys set out to create an accessibility-focused campaign, they made a crucial decision: they wouldn't abandon their signature comedic style.
-Instead, they'd prove that ads about accessibility don't have to be serious.
+Instead, they'd prove that ads about accessibility don't have to be serious or full of pathos.

-The campaign shows three customers with accessibility needs shopping for tech, each experiencing that familiar “sigh of relief” when a Currys colleague truly understands their requirements.
-But the real breakthrough was making the audio-describer and BSL interpreter key characters in the storyline itself — not add-ons, but integral to the storytelling and the comedy.
+The campaign shows three customers with accessibility needs shopping for tech, each experiencing that familiar “sigh of relief”, which is exaggerated for comic effect, when a Currys colleague truly understands their requirements.
+However, the real breakthrough was making the audio-describer and BSL interpreter key characters in the storyline itself — not add-ons, but integral to the storytelling and the comedy.

 How it gets representation right

-• Business transformation before brand claims: Real operational changes — quiet hours, accessibility apps, inclusive hiring — preceded the advertising campaign.
+- Business transformation before brand claims: Real operational changes at Curry’s — Quiet Hour, an accessibility web-app - were in place before the advertising campaign was developed.

 Why it matters

 Currys demonstrated that accessible experiences must extend far beyond the creative work itself.
-By transforming their actual business operations first, then reflecting these changes in advertising, they showed how authentic representation requires systemic change across the entire customer journey — proving that disabled people are valued customers whose needs drive innovation, not afterthoughts requiring accommodation.
+With accessibility and inclusion initiatives already in place within their business, Currys then went on to develop a campaign that felt as accessible as their in-store experience — proving that disabled people are valued customers whose needs drive innovation, not afterthoughts requiring accommodation.